141512114/pixle/README.md

 Wordle, Picross and typical nonograms inspired the creation and development of this web-application _Pixle_.
 The player solves puzzles on a daily basis.
 Each day reveals a new, randomly generated puzzle to solve.
-Their difficulty does vary from day to day, but won't exceed a four by four- or five by four grid.
+Their difficulty does vary from day to day, and can be quite nerve-braking at times.
 To solve a puzzle, the player has to place the emojis on their correct tiles / positions, shown to the player at the beginning of the game and after each failed try.

 ### Generation of puzzles in _Pixle_
 Puzzles in the game _Pixle_ are generated ahead of time and stored inside a small database or array.
-The stored data packs only contain the necessary ids of the used emojis.
+This stored array only contains the necessary ids of the used emojis and a date on which the specific Pixle goes public.\
 Puzzles aren't completely, randomly generated.
 They always use one of the many, already given patterns.
 This way it is ensured that the player won't feel discouraged or uncomfortable while solving a puzzle.
 It creates a certain familiarity and other positive emotions, which help to bond the player to the game.